United Airlines Flight 328: Investigation

 On March 5, 2021, the NTSB released an update on the incident.
 They provided more detail on their preliminary examination of the right engine fire damage, saying they found it was primarily contained to the engine's accessory components, thrust reverser skin, and composite honeycomb structure of the inboard and outboard thrust reversers.
 Both halves of the aft cowl appeared to be intact and undamaged.
 The spar valve, which stops fuel flow to the engine when the fire switch is pulled in the cockpit, was found closed; there was no evidence of a fuel-fed fire.
 Examination of the cockpit found that the right engine fire switch had been pulled and turned to the "DISCH 1" position, and both fire bottle discharge lights were illuminated.
 Examination of the engine accessories showed multiple broken fuel, oil, and hydraulic lines and that the gearbox was fractured.

 In addition, the NTSB stated in this update that initial examination of the right engine fan revealed that the spinner and spinner cap were in place and appeared to be undamaged.
 The fan hub was intact but could not be rotated by hand.
 All fan blade roots were in place in the fan hub, and two blades were fractured.
 One fan blade was fractured transversely across the airfoil and the blade's fracture surface was consistent with fatigue.
 A second fan blade was fractured transversely across the airfoil and the second blade's fracture surfaces had shear lips consistent with an overload failure.
 The remaining fan blades were full length but all had varying degrees of impact damage to the airfoils.

+Final report

+On September 8, 2023, the NTSB published their final report on the accident.
+The report revealed that the fatigue failure in the right engine was due to inadequate inspections and insufficient frequency of inspections to catch low-level crack indications.
+The low-level cracks continued to propagate until their ultimate failure.
+Additionally, the use of carbon-fiber reinforced plastic to make the engine inlet, instead of aluminum as used during certification tests, caused the inlet to fail to adequately dissipate the energy of the fan-blade out event failing to prevent additional damage.

+The NTSB found the severity of the fire damage was due to failure of "K" flanges after the blade failure.
+Failure of the flanges allowed hot ignition gases to spread and damage components that carried flammable fluids.
+The fire then propagated to undercowl and thrust reverser areas where the fire could not be extinguished.